crickets-and-comb/comb_utils/README.md

 To use this tool, you'll need to have Docker installed and running on your machine: https://www.docker.com/.
 You'll also need to install `act` in your terminal:

   $ brew install act

+NOTE: To be more accurate, we've overridden `run-act` to create a local `CI_CD_act.yml` (which we ignore with Git) as a copy of `CI_CD.yml` and replace one of the workflow call URLs with a relative path.
+We use a relative path because otherwise `act` will not honor the overridden `full-test` make target and will run the shared version.
+That will fail because the shared `full-test` target includes running integration and e2e tests, which this repo does not include.